FilipElznic/WebGame/README.md

 ## 🌐 Deployment

 This project is ready for deployment on [Vercel](https://web-game-ruby.vercel.app/).
-The included `vercel.json` ensures correct SPA routing for all client-side routes.
+The included `vercel.json` ensures correct single-page application routing for all client-side routes.

 <div align="center">
   <a href="https://shipwrecked.hackclub.com/?t=ghrm" target="_blank">